-By expanding its oyster farming sector alongside kelp and other aquatic species, the state can foster a resilient economy that offers stable employment opportunities and bolsters local communities.
-By adopting best practices from prosperous oyster farming regions and exploring cooperative and other business models, Alaska can elevate its oyster industry to new heights, ensuring consistent quality and enhancing its reputation as a leader in premium oyster production.
+By expanding the oyster farming sector alongside kelp and other aquatic species, Alaska can foster resilient economies, create meaningful jobs, and elevate the industry to new heights as a leader in premium oyster production.

 The future of farming

-We asked each farmer about their ambitions to expand and the main reasons that limit their farm’s potential growth.
-Farmers were also asked to list the major production challenges they face daily, as well as their needs or wishes that could help improve farming activities.
+We asked each farmer about their ambitions to expand and the main factors that limit their farm’s growth.
+Farmers were also asked to list the major production challenges they face, as well as their needs or wishes that could help improve farming activities.
 The answers paint a picture of the industry in real-time and provide valuable insights into technology gaps and innovation opportunities.

 Farm challenges